enterspeedhq/enterspeed-docs/docs/example-projects/umbraco-cloud-nextjs.md

 In this tutorial, we’re going to see how we can set up a Next.js application, using data from Enterspeed and Umbraco Cloud.

-We’re going to sync all of our content from Umbraco Cloud to our new Enterspeed-project.
-This will enable us to design a whole new front-end application, while still using our data from our existing CMS.

-You might be wondering: *“But why, though? 🤷‍♂️“*.
-The answer is **performance** and **flexibility**.

-It’s no secret that traditional CMS' can be quite cumbersome to work on, when optimizing for performance, for instance improving [Core Web Vitals](https://web.dev/vitals/).
-This is why many websites are moving away from traditional, [monolithic](https://en.wikipedia.org/wiki/Monolithic_application) solutions and over to new [headless](https://en.wikipedia.org/wiki/Headless_software) solutions like a JAMstack (**J**avascript, **A**PI, and **M**arkup) solution.

-By syncing your content to Enterspeed, you get the flexibility to design and optimize your front-end application as you please.
-Content can be rendered in whichever framework you prefer, be it Next.js, Nuxt.js, Gatsby, or simply plain vanilla JS.

-This makes developers happy since they now can build a blazing fast application.
-The content creators are also happy since they can keep the editor experience (their CMS) they are familiar with and don’t have to learn a new tool.

-Should content creators wish to switch to another CMS, the developers can simply connect this new source to Enterspeed without worrying about losing data or risking downtime.

-Everybody gets it their way ❤️

 **So what do you need to get started?
 You’ll need:**
 - An Enterspeed account.